microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 #### Bulk Submissions

 Bulk submissions are run as either just ReadsQC or through the entire metagenomic pipeline.
-Here we will be looking at the results page of a Multiple Workflows(Full metagenomic pipeline) bulk submission:
+Here, we will be looking at the results page of a Multiple Workflows(Full metagenomic pipeline) bulk submission:

 ![Workflow result page for a Bulk Submissions run with the "Multiple Workflows" option.](../_static/images/howto_guides/workflows/metaG/061725_bulk_submission_result_page.png)

 1. Note that the results for bulk submission are in a separate tab.
-2. The results of each run are in listed.
+2. The results of each run are listed.
 Whether you submit a workflow as a standalone run or include it in a bulk submission, each run’s output will look exactly the same as if it had been executed on its own.
    ![Second tab of the Result dropdown with a bar graph of read counts and type.](../_static/images/howto_guides/workflows/metaG/061725_bulk_submssion_results.png)